StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 ## How to integrate this into Chromium based project like Electron?

-If Electron >= v20.0.0-beta.9 (Chromium >= v104.0.5084.0), the HEVC hw decoding feature for Mac and Windows should have already been integrated, and you can use `app.commandLine.appendSwitch('enable-features', 'PlatformHEVCDecoderSupport')` to enable HEVC hw decoding.
+If Electron >= v20.0.0 (Chromium >= v104.0.5084.0), the HEVC hw decoding feature for Mac and Windows should have already been integrated, and you can use `app.commandLine.appendSwitch('enable-features', 'PlatformHEVCDecoderSupport')` to enable HEVC hw decoding.
 To add HEVC ffmpeg sw decoding, the method should be the same with Chromium guide above.

-If Electron < v20.0.0-beta.9, please follow the CL in `Trace Crbug` to manually integrate HEVC features.
+If Electron < v20.0.0, please follow the CL in `Trace Crbug` to manually integrate HEVC features.
 Pull request of Patches for different version of Electron are welcome.

 ## Change Log

+`2022-08-02` Update usage to Chrome 104 release version

 `2022-08-01` Add Chrome / Edge Usage